rhuang7999/Storm-Drain-Design/README.md

-# Storm-Drain-Diameter-Design
+# Storm-Drain-Design

-This program will aid the design of storm drains given the parameters of the location and specifications of the client.
+This program will aid the design of storm drains in the United States given the parameters of the location and specifications of the client.

 Assumptions:
 * Steady Uniform Flow